pythonmaus/linux-monster/README.md

 ![1000079316](https://github.com/user-attachments/assets/6c8e0c71-c251-4f28-99d3-5c2a0a72593f)

 <p><b>Update</b> : Run this from time to time, to make sure your copy is up to date. </p>

+<p id="custom dictionary" ><b>Generate</b> : This can be used to generate custom dictionary from given Keywords.
+Passwords are generated off a complex and common pattern, while the number of passwords generated can also vary based on the keywords provided.</p></br>For any dictionary generated, it's saved in the password folder from which <b>main</b> sources it passwords for attacks. </p>
+<b>See this video for more clarity</b>

 </div>